natalieagus/50005/docs/Problem Set/06-filesystem.md

 </p>

 <p>
 Descriptor leaks can be detected using <code>lsof -p &lt;pid&gt;</code> or by inspecting <code>/proc/&lt;pid&gt;/fd/</code> to see all open handles.
-A continuously growing number of descriptors—especially pointing to the same file or socket type—is a clear sign of a leak.
+A continuously growing number of descriptors (especially pointing to the same file or socket type) is a clear sign of a <span class="orange-bold">leak</span>.
 Some languages or runtimes provide leak detection utilities or hooks.
 </p>

 <p>